cysouw/YAST/text/yast.md

 - ~~specification~~: language-specific grammatical marking (can be empty for default morphosyntax)
 :::

 As an example, consider the German sentence in [@next] as an appetizer.
 This German sentence is generated by the instructions in [@nnext] using the grammatical rules as will be laid out in the rest of this book.
 The instructions in [@nnext] can be seen as the intention of the speaker, with indentation marking modification.
-These instructions seem suitable for a semantic analysis, though this side of the model will have to be worked out in more detail.
-Note that the specifications (in brackets) are intentionally formulated with language-specific morphosyntactic categories, so their semantic interpretation will have to be language-specific as well.
+These instructions seem suitable for a semantic analysis, though this side of the model will have to be worked out another time in more detail.
+Note that the specifications (in brackets) are intentionally formulated with language-specific morphosyntactic terminology, so their semantic interpretation will have to be language-specific as well.
 Any comprehensive cross-linguistic generalization over such language-specific elements is a separate – though highly important – endeavor, which will not be pursued here.

 ::: ex
 - Die Männer, deren kleinen Kinder schlecht schlafen, habe ich gestern in deinem schönen Garten gesehen.